JuliaData/DataFrames.jl/docs/src/lib/indexing.md

                            in which case column names must match;
-* `sdf[!, col] = v` -> replaces `col` with `v` with copying; if `col` is present in `sdf` then filtered-out rows in newly created vector are filled with values already present in that column;
+* `sdf[!, col] = v` -> replaces `col` with `v` with copying; if `col` is present in `sdf` then filtered-out rows in newly created vector are filled with values already present in that column and `promote_type` is used to determine the `eltype` of the new column;
                        if `col` is not present in `sdf` then the operation is only allowed if `sdf` was created with `:` as column selector, in which case filtered-out rows are filled with `missing`;